Mrs. Raines' Class Website

 Click on the picture to go to our class page on the Monster Exchange website!

-Our Flat Stanley Project - Spring 2009
+Our Flat Stanley Project

 In our class, we have read the story Flat Stanley by Jeff Brown.
 This book is about a young boy named Stanley who is accidentally squished "as flat as a pancake" when a bulletin board falls on him.
 Stanley is very, very flat but otherwise fine.
 The story goes on to tell how Stanley discovers some real advantages to being flat.
 He can slide under doors, go down into sidewalk grates, and even fold himself up small enough to fit into an envelope and be mailed to California (from a city far away in the USA) for an exciting vacation.